 Class teachers and our ELC staff share information about pupil learning using the Seesaw App which is very beneficial as families can then talk about and build on classroom learning at home.
-P4 to 7 pupils are also introduced to Google Classroom and this is another way that learning can be shared between school and home.
+P5 to 7 pupils are also introduced to Google Classroom and this is another way that learning can be shared between school and home.

-Formal reports that provide updates on progress against Curriculum for Excellence levels, strengths and next steps are issued at key points in the year.
-We also offer opportunities to meet with parents and carers at formal parent-teacher meetings as well as less formal events such as our community celebrations, fundraising activities and trips.
+Formal reports that provide updates on progress against Curriculum for Excellence levels, strengths and next steps are issued in November and June.
+We also offer opportunities to meet with parents and carers at 2 formal parent-teacher meetings in September and February, as well as less formal events such as our community celebrations, fundraising activities and trips.